 Some hardware security mechanisms are only effective in combination with additional software countermeasures in a composite product.
-Therefore additional vulnerability analysis of the security mechanism of the composite product is necessary as defined by the state-of-the-art document COMPOSITE PRODUCT EVALUATION FOR SMART CARDS
+Therefore additional vulnerability analysis of the security mechanism of the composite product is necessary as defined by the EUCC state-of-the-art documents COMPOSITE PRODUCT EVALUATION FOR SMART CARDS AND SIMILAR DEVICES FOR CC 3.1 and COMPOSITE PRODUCT EVALUATION AND CERTIFICATION FOR CC 2022.

-AND SIMILAR DEVICES.
 These hardware security mechanisms must be evaluated to such an extent that the composite evaluator is able to assess the combination of hardware and software.
 A related description must be included in the ETR for composition.
 Open samples may be used by the composite evaluator to tune the test bench for the composite product.